HARRY WARBURTON TURNER 1899–?

 22.3.19: Transferred to Class Z, Army Reserve

 Medals Awarded: British War and Victory

-He is the younger brother of Lawrence, who was wounded in the war and died in Radcliffe on Trent eight years later (1923).
-It is possible that Harry may have emigrated as there is a record of him having travelled on the ship Columbia from Port Limon, Costa Rica to Plymouth, England via Cartagena, arriving on 7th Jan 1932.
+There is a record of him having travelled on the ship Columbia from Port Limon, Costa Rica to Plymouth, England via Cartagena, arriving on 7th Jan 1932.
 Proposed address in the UK given as Radcliffe on Trent.
 Occupation: engineer.

 In 1946 he travelled from Capetown to Liverpool on the Empress of Scotland, arriving 3rd March.
 Address: c/o S. Loach, Radcliffe-on-Trent.
 Occupation: fitter.
 Country of last permanent address given as North Rhodesia.
 Intended country of future residence England.